fontmaniac/finprojecto-spa/README.md

 This project is public and intentionally permissive.
 You are welcome to use, remix, and build upon it freely.

 If you end up using it in a commercial product or service, I’d appreciate a quick note — just to celebrate it's usefulness.
-Attribution is required, and notification is requested via the contact listed in the LICENSE.txt file.
+Attribution is required, and notification is requested via the method specified in the LICENSE.txt file.

 [![License: MIT+Notice](https://img.shields.io/badge/license-MIT%2BNotice-blue.svg)](LICENSE.txt)